Frequently Asked Questions

 What are the benefits and risks of the Cologuard Test?

 Cologuard detects 92% of cancers and 69% of high-risk precancerous lesions (high-grade dysplasia).
 Cologuard is a noninvasive, stool DNA (sDNA) test to screen for colorectal cancer.
 The Cologuard Collection Kit lets the patient collect their sample at home.
-There are no dietary restrictions and no bowel preperation is required.
+There are no dietary restrictions and no bowel preparation is required.

 Cologuard may produce false negative or false positive results.
 A false positive result occurs when Cologuard produces a positive result, even though a colonoscopy will not find cancer or precancerous polyps.
 A false negative result occurs when Cologuard does not detect a precancerous polyp or colorectal cancer even when a colonoscopy identifies the positive result.